mstksg/inCode/copy/entries/singletons-2.md

 The general pattern we are exploring here is called **reification** -- we're taking a dynamic run-time value, and lifting it to the type level as a type (here, the type variable `s`).
-You can think of reification as the opposite of *reflection*, and imagine the two as being the "gateway" between the type-safe and unsafe world.
+You can think of reification as the opposite of reflection, and imagine the two as being the "gateway" between the type-safe and unsafe world.
 In the dynamic world of a `DoorState` term-level value, you have no type safety.
 You live in the world of `SomeDoor`, `closeSomeOpenedDoor`, `lockAnySomeDoor`, etc.  But, you can *reify* your